Hanna Salameh: Filmmaking and theatre

-Visions
+Visions project proposals

 Jordan Gate Park

-The first Vision by Hanna Salameh, which gained substantial media attention and was picked up by several outlets including The Guardian.
+The first Vision by Hanna Salameh, which gained substantial media attention and was picked up by several outlets including The Guardian in 2016.
 Salameh proposed a different take on the Jordan Gate Towers project that had been on hold for many years.
 HSD's main proposal suggests using the towers for vertical farming, with several other proposals including producing clean energy via solar panels and wind turbines.

 Diamond Jubilee Crown

 Second Vision, HSD's concept of ‘Live Zones’ proposes an entirely new way to think of public structures.
 For the Diamond Jubilee Bridge in London, incorporating Live Zones provides a solution to an urgent problem, allowing the bridge to pay for itself without using any taxpayer money.

 Hijaz Railway Park

 Third Vision, HSD proposed to implement photovoltaic panels that would produce the energy required to run the tram, and investment in the park in way that would provide job opportunities, foster entrepreneurship and encourage public participation.